juneseong/pacebook/README.md

 # comment.rb
 has_many :likes, as: :likeable, dependent: :destroy
 ```
+Polymorphic association was leveraged on posts and comments to implement likes for DRY code.

 ### 3. User Image Upload
 Profile users can update their profile and cover photo.